 How to become a dog groomer #2: Professionals

 The best way to start is, again, on the internet.
 Take a look at the above websites and ask as many questions as you can.
-Once you have you have your questions answered, you can also try reading some books on dog grooming.
-After that, it’s time to put the theory into practice, so start looking for a place to work with other professional pet groomers.
+Once you have your questions answered, you can also try reading some books on dog grooming.
+After that, it's time to put the theory into practice, so start looking for a place to work with other professional pet groomers.

 Word of warning: it will cost you some money (usually).
 The rate will vary depending on the person’s experience, but this can be a great way to get the hands-on training you’ll need.
 Certain groomers offer programs that allow you to work off the debt you owe for the training by doing jobs around the facility that require less skill.

 As you climb the ladder of how to become a groomer, and once you have some of the most basic skills, you can also get a job in a groomer’s shop starting at the bottom.
 Perhaps you can do some cleaning or run the cash register and learn the skills you need as you work your way up.
 It's like becoming a bartender while doing a barback's job.